charmander/iptooled/README.md

-An address-based spam tree, based on the idea that a signup from a region of the address space containing mostly confirmed spam is worth flagging.
+An address-based spam tree, based on the idea that a signup from a region of the address space containing confirmed spam is worth flagging.

 The tree should be persistent in general, but it’s okay if some writes are lost.

-The address length and the number of bits per level are set at compile time.
-By default, the length is 16 bytes to fit IPv6 (with IPv4 in ::ffff:0:0/96), and each node represents 4 bits.
+The address length is set at compile time.
+By default, the length is 16 bytes to fit IPv6 (with IPv4 in ::ffff:0:0/96).

-As a compromise between accuracy and data collection, trusted addresses are only stored with enough precision to distinguish them from spam.

-The current implementation uses a basic pointer-per-node structure and always stores full spam addresses for simplicity, but there are more efficient and DoS-resistant options if this service becomes the weakest link.

-Recency and patterns in time aren’t given any weight (or stored at all) yet.
+## Use

+Enqueue a trust message:

+- when a user is marked as trusted
+- when a trusted user authenticates
+- randomly when a trusted user makes a request

+Enqueue a spam message:

+- when a user is marked as spam
+- when a spam user authenticates
+- randomly when a spam user makes a request

+Query:

+- when a user signs up

 ## Protocol